-Somerville, NJ (October 21, 2008) – In an important and precedential ruling of the Third Circuit, William Robinson, Robert Mahoney, Jeanne Hamburg, Members of the Somerville law firm of Norris McLaughlin, P.A.
+Somerville, NJ (October 21, 2008) – In an important and precedential ruling of the Third Circuit, Robert Mahoney and Jeanne Hamburg, Members of the Somerville law firm of Norris McLaughlin, P.A.
 Intellectual Property Group, achieved dismissal of a trademark infringement case brought by large skin care product manufacturer E.T.
-Browne Drug Co., Inc. against its competitor and the firm’s client, Cococare Products, Inc. Mahoney argued the case, Hamburg wrote the briefs and Andrea Glaser and Keith McDonald, Associates of the firm, provided research assistance.
+Browne Drug Co., Inc. against its competitor and the firm’s client, Cococare Products, Inc. Mahoney argued the case, while Hamburg wrote the briefs.

 The Third Circuit affirmed a grant of summary judgment in favor of Cococare., dismissing the complaint filed by E.T.
 Browne, on the grounds that E.T.
 Browne’s purported trademark “cocoa butter formula” for skin care products formulated with cocoa butter lacked secondary meaning.
 The Court found that the term “cocoa butter formula” failed to function as a trademark but, instead, functioned as a descriptive designation, which others (including Cococare) were free to use.